quixio/quix-docs/docs/platform/troubleshooting/troubleshooting.md

 ## Data is not being received into a Topic

+If data is not being received in a topic:

-  - Ensure the Topic Name or Id is correct in Topics option of Quix Portal.
+* Ensure the Topic Name or Id is correct in Topics option of Quix Portal.

-  - You can check the data in / out rates on the Topics tab.
+* You can check the data in / out rates on the Topics tab.

-  - If you want to see the data in the Data Catalogue please make sure you are persisting the data to the Topic otherwise it may appear that there is no data.
+* If you want to see the data in the Quix data store please make sure you are persisting the data to the Topic otherwise it may appear that there is no data.

-  - If you are using a consumer group, check that no other services are using the same group.
+* If you are using a consumer group, check that no other services are using the same group.
 If you run your code locally and deployed somewhere and they are both using the same consumer group one of them may consume all of the data.

 ## Topic Authentication Error